Andy Ogles: County mayoralty

 Initially considered a potential contender in the 2018 Tennessee gubernatorial election, Ogles instead saw his major first electoral success when he was elected mayor of Maury County in the August 2, 2018, general election, defeating incumbent Charlie Norman.
 During his mayoralty, Ogles criticized Tennessee governor Bill Lee for not restricting local school boards' ability to implement mask mandates in response to the COVID-19 pandemic, calling for the state legislature to pass legislation to support his position in a special session.
 He supported a sales tax increase that passed in 2020.

 Ogles initially filed to run for a second term as county mayor but withdrew to enter the race for the redrawn U.S. House of Representatives seat in Tennessee's 5th congressional district in 2022.
 After he had announced his candidacy for Congress, he vetoed the county and school budget increases over a 31-cent property tax increase.
-In a letter he sent to the county commission chairman, he claimed that the "County Library went full wokeexposing children to age inappropriate material."
+In a letter he sent to the county commission chairman, he claimed that the "County Library went full woke exposing children to age inappropriate material."
 The county commission complained it had not been aware of any concerns Ogles had had over the budget, noting that he rarely attended meetings and had taken no part in the budget process.
 Ogles said that since he could not vote at the meetings it was not necessary for him to attend them and that he kept up by watching them online.
 Two weeks later the county commission overrode the veto, citing Maury's status as the fastest-growing county in the state.